yellowdog/python-examples/README.md

 }
 ```

-If a Worker Pool is defined, using `workerPoolData` in the configuration file or by using the `--worker-pool` (or `-p`) option, `yd-instantiate` will extract the Compute Requirement from the Worker Pool specification (ignoring Worker-Pool-specific data), and use that for instantiating the Compute Requirement.
+If a Worker Pool is defined in JSON, using `workerPoolData` in the configuration file or by using the `--worker-pool` (or `-p`) option, `yd-instantiate` will extract the Compute Requirement from the Worker Pool specification (ignoring Worker-Pool-specific data), and use that for instantiating the Compute Requirement.

 Use the `--dry-run` option to inspect the details of the Compute Requirement specification that will be submitted, in JSON format.
 The JSON output of this command can be used with the `-C` option above (or with `-p` for Worker Pool specifications).